What is Catholicism 101?

 When does the next Catholicism 101 begin?

-The dates for Session I are as follows:
+The dates for the summer session are as follows:

 What should I do if I want to attend Catholicism 101?